Asiskan/leaguepwm/README.md

 !!
 IMPORTANT!!

-      ##I don't know why its sometimes detected as a trojan, if youknow please let me know in #Issues
+      ##I don't know why its sometimes detected as a trojan, if you know please let me know in #Issues